The Hitcher (1986 film): Casting

 The film's producers then went looking for an inexpensive director.
 Still photographer-turned-cameraman Robert Harmon was given a copy of the script by his agent and called his agent early next morning, telling him that he wanted to do it.
 In February 1984, Harmon met the producers to talk about the script.
 He recalled that "even the exact actions that remained in the script were described in much bloodier and gorier detail".
 The producers were impressed with him and the fact that he also envisioned the film as a Hitchcockian thriller.
 However, Harmon objected to the eyeball in the hamburger scene and never planned to show the girl getting ripped in half.

-In early drafts of the script, John Ryder had been described as skeletal in nature and so actors like David Bowie, Sting, Sam Shepard, Harry Dean Stanton, and Terence Stamp were mentioned.
+In early drafts of the script, John Ryder had been described as skeletal in nature and so slender actors with lean faces were considered, like David Bowie, Sting, Sam Shepard, Harry Dean Stanton, and Terence Stamp.
 Harmon was set on casting Stamp and even carried around his picture to pitch meetings.
 Stamp received a copy of the script but turned down the role.
 Sam Elliott was offered the role but an agreement could not be reached on his salary.
 Michael Ironside was also considered for the role.
 Singer mentioned Dutch actor Rutger Hauer.
 While in L.A. for a short visit, Hauer read the script.
-Even though he was looking for non-villainous roles, the script "really got a hold of me ...
+Even though he was looking for non-villainous roles, he recalled how the script "really got a hold of me ...
 I thought, 'If I do one more villain, I should do this.'
 I couldn't refuse it."
 The one reservation Hauer had was with the scene where the girl is torn apart and Feldman told him, "you are the bad guy and you'll be the baddest bad guy there ever was!"
 Red mentioned to Hauer that he had Rolling Stones guitarist Keith Richards in mind when he wrote the part of Ryder.
 Furthermore, Red felt that the character should have an electronic voice box.